 If you want to retire happy, get your wife on board.

 It’s easy to imagine scenarios of blissful golden years.
 Just choose the life that suits you and your budget.
-Do you want to travel or live by the beach or lake or maybe in the mountains?
+Do you want to travel to, or live by the beach, or lake, or maybe in the mountains?

 Some want to indulge in sports like golf, fishing, hunting, sailing, running or cycling.
 You may enjoy pursuing lifelong passions like music, reading, history, geology, astronomy, art, spiritualism, writing or innumerable fields of study that you now have time to devote to.

 New careers, without the demands of the old life, may present themselves.
 You may start a new business, teach, volunteer or just see where the wind blows.

 As simple as it may seem to retire happy, there is one rule that cannot be ignored.

 As men, we’re all aware that we bought houses for the women.
 No one comes over and tells us that our house looks gay.
 We consider ourselves fortunate to have space in the garage or hopefully a man cave in the climate controlled part of the house.